-From 11 weeks of age TRAMP mice were palpated once or twice weekly for presence of tumor.
-Animals were killed in week 28 (TRAMP) or 18 (Apc^{Min}).
+From 11 weeks of age TRAMP mice were palpated once or twice weekly for presence of tumour.
+Animals were killed in week 28 (TRAMP) or 18 ( $Apc^{Min}$ ).
 Murine tissues were excised, weighed and placed in buffered formalin for histopathology (see below).
-In the TRAMP mice, tumor tissue constituted 90% or more of total genitourinary (GU) tract mass (prostate, prostate tumor, seminal vesicles, empty bladder).
-Separation of prostate tumor from seminal vesicles was often difficult.
-Therefore in the results, GU tract weight values are given to reflect tumor development.
-The presence in some TRAMP mice of large poorly differentiated (pd) carcinomas confounded comparison of tumor size between groups.
-Therefore consequence of intervention in this model was assessed in two ways: by GU tract weight in the case of well differentiated (wd) adenocarcinomas, and by incidence in the case of pd tumors.
-Apc^{Min} mice were killed and their intestinal tract was removed and flushed with phosphate-buffered saline.
+In the TRAMP mice, tumour tissue constituted 90% or more of total genitourinary (GU) tract mass (prostate, prostate tumour, seminal vesicles, empty bladder).
+Separation of prostate tumour from seminal vesicles was often difficult.
+Therefore in the results, GU tract weight values are given to reflect tumour development.
+The presence in some TRAMP mice of large poorly differentiated (pd) carcinomas confounded comparison of tumour size between groups.
+Therefore consequence of intervention in this model was assessed in two ways: by GU tract weight in the case of well differentiated (wd) adenocarcinomas, and by incidence in the case of pd tumours.
+ApcMin mice were killed and their intestinal tract was removed and flushed with phosphate-buffered saline.
 Intestinal tissue was cut open longitudinally and examined under a magnifying lens.
-Multiplicity, location and size of adenomas (18), and packed red cell volume (hematocrit) (32) were measured as described previously.
-In some TRAMP and Apc^{Min} mice blood was obtained by cardiac puncture under terminal halothane anesthesia into heparinized tubes.
+Multiplicity, location and size of adenomas, and packed red cell volume (haematocrit) were measured as described previously.
+In some TRAMP and $Apc^{Min}$ mice blood was obtained by cardiac puncture under terminal halothane anaesthesia into heparinized tubes.
 PCR analysis of TRAMP tumor tissue obtained from mice on control diet, silibinin or silipide suggests that neither intervention interfered with the expression of the SV40 transgene (result not shown).